How Alternatives to Selling Structured Settlement Works in Tennessee

 And Check whether the transfer terms are fair and reasonable.

-After court approval in Tennessee, you'll Usually receive your funds within 2-5 business days.
+After court approval in Tennessee, you'll Usually receive your funds within 24-72 hours.
 The entire process, from initial quote to funding, Usually takes 30-45 days in Tennessee.
 Though this can vary based on court schedules.
 For more information, visit our Alternatives to Selling Structured Settlement guide.

 Alternatives to Selling Structured Settlement by County in Tennessee